 Mikael Lewis of Tallahassee, FL (b.
 1997): Music of the Spheres (tenor pan, piano, 2 cellos)

 Nicholas Politi of Scarsdale ,NY (b.
 1998): … bends into the turn of the wind (orchestra)

 Christopher Yuan of Dublin, CA (b.1999): String Quartet (string quartet)

 Wang Lu (MATA alum 2015): A Distant World (2004)

 About MATA Jr.

-In late 2015, MATA held an open call for submissions from pre-college composers to select several to receive mentorship and an eventual performance by Face the Music, the teen new-music ensemble based at New York City’s Kaufman Music Center.
-A jury consisting of composers Žibuoklė Martinaitytė, Sam Pluta, and Alex Weiser together with Face the Music’s director, Vasudevan Panicker met in March 2016 to assess submissions, passing their recommendations on to MATA Artistic Director Du Yun.
-Each selected composer was paired with one of four composer mentors, who shepherded them through the development of a new composition from idea to score to rehearsal to performance.
+In late 2014, MATA held an open call for submissions from pre-college composers to select several to receive mentorship and an eventual performance by Face the Music, the teen new-music ensemble based at New York City’s Kaufman Music Center.
+A jury consisting of Corey Dargel, Angelica Negron, Mary Kouyoumdjian, and Jenny Undercofler met in March 2015 to assess submissions, passing their recommendations on to MATA Artistic Director Du Yun.
+Each selected composer was paired with one of three MATA alumni mentors, who, for six months, worked to shepherd them through the development of a new composition from idea to score to rehearsal to performance.

 About Face The Music

 Face the Music is the only teen ensemble in the United States dedicated to the creation and performance of music by living composers.
 In residence at Kaufman Music Center, the 200+-member Face the Music has taken its place as a full-fledged player in New York City’s vibrant contemporary classical scene, rapidly becoming what Allan Kozinn of the New York Times has called “a force in the New York new-music world.”